Nilusche/SnakeGym/README.md

 I spend a while learning about Reinforcement Learning and Deep Q-Learning. <br> I implemented a SnakeGym openai environment and trained a DQN agent to play the game. <br> The agent was able to play the game with after 1.3 Million training episodes (took 12 hours to train and still is not optimal).
 For the future I will look into implementing asynchrounous training algorithms.

-If you want to play the game snake by yourself just run snake_game_raw.py <br>

 ## Action space
 ```